As a nurse, you work hard. So you know breaks and vacation days are important.

 That typically includes the three big year-end holidays:

 You can request the holidays off you want — but always keep in mind that they will need to be approved and in your contract to be guaranteed.
-If they’re not approved, already have backup dates ready to submit.
+In case they’re not approved, you should already have backup dates ready to submit.

 #3: In Case of Emergency, Call Your Recruiter ASAP